 2008 December - Saudi Arabia and Qatar agree final delineation of border.

-2009 July - A court issued verdicts in the first explicit terrorism trial for al-Qaeda militants in the country.
-Officials said 330 had been on trial, but did not specify how many had been found guilty.
-One was sentenced to death.
+2009 July - A court issues verdicts in the first explicit terrorism trial for al-Qaeda militants in the country.
+Officials say 330 suspects were tried, but do not specify how many were found guilty.
+One is sentenced to death.

 2010 October - US officials confirm plan to sell $60 billion worth of arms to Saudi Arabia - the most lucrative single arms deal in US history.